pershyn/storm-debian-packaging/README.md

 * Tutorial how to install storm on .rpm based distibution - [Running multi-node storm cluster by Michael Noll](http://www.michael-noll.com/tutorials/running-multi-node-storm-cluster/)
 * [Forks of storm-deb-packaging scripts that use FPM](https://github.com/pershyn/storm-deb-packaging/network)

-## Building a package:
+## Building a package

+### Prepare repository and choose version of a package

-1. Clone the repository and edit the `storm-deb-packaging/debian/changelog` to set packaging version/maintainer to your prefered values, so you get contacted if other people will use the package compiled by you.
+1. Clone the repository and edit the `storm-deb-packaging/debian/changelog` to set packaging version/maintainer to your preferred values, so you get contacted if other people will use the package compiled by you.
-2. Prepare the environment.
-You should have debian-based distribution with all tools listed in `bootstrap.sh` installed.
-Also, Vagrant is recommended, please find details below.
-3. Make sure you have desired versions specified in `debian/rules` file and `debian/changelog`. _By default the version `apache-storm-0.9.4` will be built._
+2. Make sure you have desired versions specified in `debian/rules` file and `debian/changelog`. _By default the version `apache-storm-0.9.6` will be built._

+### Build a package using docker

+I prefer to build the package in docker container.
+For that `docker` and `make` should be installed.

+Just run `make docker_package`, and the package will be built.

+### Build a package in native debian-based-environment

+1. Install necessary dependencies (see Dockerfile).
-4. Run the `build.sh`.
-It will go to nested folder `storm-deb-packaging` and execute the `dpkg-buildpackage -rfakeroot`.
+2. Run the `build.sh`.
+It will go to the nested `buildroot` folder, that contains `debian` and execute the `dpkg-buildpackage -rfakeroot`.
 The sources will be downloaded as specified in `rules` file and package would be then created in `../`.
 In case you want to build SNAPSHOT version - follow the instructions in next paragraph.
-5. [Optional] After you have built a package, run the next command to display package layout.
+3. [Optional] After you have built a package, run the next command to display package layout.
 Pass-in your package version:
 ```
-$ dpkg -c /vagrant/apache-storm_*_all.deb > SAMPLE_LAYOUT.txt
+$ dpkg -c ./apache-storm_*_all.deb > SAMPLE_LAYOUT.txt
 ```
 The sample layout can be found in the [SAMPLE_LAYOUT.txt](SAMPLE_LAYOUT.txt) file in repository.